GustavoBelaunde2004/ebay_python_sdk/README.md

 > Batteries-included toolkit for building Python apps on top of eBay’s REST APIs (Buy + Sell).
 > Handles OAuth2, HTTP plumbing, typed models, and provides friendly client classes.
+>
+> ⚠️ **Disclaimer**: This is an unofficial, community-maintained SDK.
+It is not affiliated with, endorsed by, or supported by eBay Inc.
+>      Use at your own risk.

 ---